DCC-EX/dcc-ex.github.io/docs/ex-rail/creating-elements.rst

    :class: code-block-float-right

    // Example
-   SERVO_TURNOUT(200, 101, 450, 110, Slow, "Example slow turnout definition")
+   SERVO_TURNOUT(200, 101, 450, 110, Slow, "Example slow turnout/point definition")

    /* An example definition for a servo connected to the second control pins of the first PCA9685 connected to the CommandStation, using the slow profile for prototypical operation: */The valid parameters are:

-- id = Unique ID within the CommandStation (note these are shared across turnouts, sensors, and outputs).
+- id = Unique ID within the CommandStation (note these are shared across turnouts/points, sensors, and outputs).
 - pin = The ID of the pin the servo is connected to, which would typically be the VPin ID of the PCA9685 controller board.
-- active_angle = The angle to which the servo will move when the turnout is thrown (refer below for further detailed information).
+- active_angle = The angle to which the servo will move when the turnout/point is thrown (refer below for further detailed information).
-- inactive_angle = The angle to which the servo will move when the turnout is closed (refer below for further detailed information).
+- inactive_angle = The angle to which the servo will move when the turnout/point is closed (refer below for further detailed information).
-- profile = There are five profiles to choose from that determine the speed at which a turnout will move: Instant, Fast, Medium, Slow, and Bounce (note we don't recommend Bounce for a turnout definition).
+- profile = There are five profiles to choose from that determine the speed at which a turnout/point will move: Instant, Fast, Medium, Slow, and Bounce (note we don't recommend Bounce for a turnout/point definition).
-- description = A human-friendly description of the turnout that will appear in WiThrottle apps and |Engine Driver|.
+- description = A human-friendly description of the turnout/point that will appear in WiThrottle apps and |Engine Driver|.
 Note that this must be enclosed in quotes "".

 ----